 COVER art for card Butterfly Modern |

-The plastic book covers I bought from Staples is cut up and coloured with Copic ink pens makes for a stain-glass effect that reflects onto the glossy white photo paper and I am happy with that result.
+The plastic book covers I bought from Staples are cut up and colored with Copic ink pens, making for a stained-glass effect that reflects onto the glossy white photo paper, and I am happy with that result.

 I like how the butterfly pops up off the paper.
 The butterfly pattern has 3 layers and is very sturdy.
 The card can be laid flat or on its edges for display.

-'Butterfly Monarch' was created using coloured art paper resembling the Monarch butterfly.
-It does not reflect but the colours are bold and striking against the dark green butterfly outline.
+'Butterfly Monarch' was created using colored art paper resembling the Monarch butterfly.
+It does not reflect, but the colors are bold and striking against the dark green butterfly outline.

 Good old hole punches and Zigzag scissors give my paper edges a decorative quality.
 Now I am on the search for more cutting tools!

-Creating the moving spiral, I cut in a circular motion into the art paper that will have each end stuck on opposite sides of the card so it will pop out across the hand.
-I added more of my favourite spiral shapes for details and one blue butterfly that is attached to the large spiral so it moves like music with its nuances.
+Creating the moving spiral, I cut in a circular motion into the art paper, which will have each end stuck on opposite sides of the card, so it will pop out across the hand.
+I added more of my favorite spiral shapes for details, and one blue butterfly that is attached to the large spiral, so it moves like music with its nuances.

-I recommend doing your first patterns with cheaper paper till you figure it out!
-Nothing seems to work out the first time around and at the end of a session, I will have samples to remind myself when I move into new design skills.
+I recommend creating your first patterns with cheaper paper until you figure it out.
+Nothing works out the first time around, and at the end of a session, I will have samples to remind me when I move into new design skills.

 No comments :